 2. How to bifurcate tasks that you can work on from home and for that you need to be on site?

 3. Which tools and services will you require if you decide to go remote?

 4. How to use your team’s varying schedules and locations to offer better services and solutions?

-Working with a freelance team is not for everyone, but under the right conditions and an additional management layer, a virtual team can be capable of running itself.
+Working with a remote team is not for everyone, but under the right conditions and an additional management layer, a virtual team can be capable of running itself.

 Developing Your Personal A-Team

 Now that you are determined to go with a remote team, it’s time to start focusing on some specifics regarding your hiring processes.
 When building your A-Team, you need to consider the skills and abilities you require in your remote employees.
 It’s crucial to test out a potential employee before getting them too involved in your business.
 The best way to do so is by assigning a test task and observing their progress as they complete it.

 The process of developing a competent team starts with finding qualified remote employees (obviously).
 So start looking for those remote workers who will make your organization shine like a halo.
 According to a survey, most people prefer working with remote employees who are referred to them.
 If you don’t know anyone who can refer to you a few remote workers or you don’t like the ones referred for some reason, the next place to look for would be the freelance platforms.
 Trust me and you will find some experienced and skilled professionals, for sure.
 There are several freelancing platforms available that it’s almost difficult to choose from.
 Every freelancing platform offers a unique feature of its own such as Secure Money Protection, Pre-defined Job Posting Template, etc. Here is a list of the top unconventional freelance platforms that bring something unique to the market.